benedekrozemberczki/benedekrozemberczki/README.md

-When I was a kid, I learned that time slows near a black hole.
-Inside a black hole time stops all together.
-Whether or not this theory will ever be proved,
+When I was a kid, I learned that time slows near a black hole. <br> Inside a black hole time stops all together. <br> Whether or not this theory will ever be proved,<br>
 I am moved to believe, this would be the perfect place to love someone.

 ### :sparkler: Welcome stranger :sparkler: